Ask a doctor about a prescription for ACTONEL 30 mg FILM-COATED TABLETS

 Actonel contains sodium

-One Actonel tablet (30 mg risedronate sodium) once a day.
+One Actonel tablet (30 mg sodium risedronate) once a day.

 The recommended treatment duration is usually 2 months.

-The aluminum foil of the blister pack has the days of the week printed on it to facilitate medication administration.
+The aluminum blister pack has the days of the week printed on it to help you take your medicine.

 WHEN to take Actonel tablets

-Take the Actonel tablet at least 30 minutes before the first meal, drink of the day (except in the case of tap water) or another medication of the day.
+Take the Actonel tablet at least 30 minutes before the first food, drink, or other medicine of the day (except for plain water).

-Although it is preferable to take this tablet before breakfast, if you have not been able to take Actonel then, you can take it with an empty stomach, at the same time of day, in one of the following cases:
+Although it is preferable to take this tablet before breakfast, if you were unable to take Actonel then, you can take it with an empty stomach, at the same time every day, in one of the following cases:

 OR:

-Your doctor will tell you if you should take calcium and vitamin supplements, if the amount you take from your diet is not sufficient.
+Your doctor will tell you if you should take calcium and vitamin supplements if you do not get enough from your diet.

 Use in children and adolescents

-Risedronate sodium is not recommended for use in children under 18 years due to the scarcity of data on safety and efficacy.
+Sodium risedronate is not recommended for use in children under 18 years due to insufficient data on safety and efficacy.

-If you have taken more Actonel tablets than prescribed, drink a full glass of milk and see your doctor.
+If you have taken more Actonel tablets than prescribed, drink a full glass of milk and consult your doctor.

-If you have forgotten to take the tablet at your usual time, you can take the tablet as soon as possible, in accordance with the previous instructions (e.g., before breakfast, between meals, or at night).
+If you have forgotten to take the tablet at the scheduled time, you can take it as soon as possible, following the instructions above (e.g., before breakfast, between meals, or in the evening).

 If you stop taking the treatment, you may start losing bone mass.
-Please consult your doctor before deciding to interrupt the treatment.
+Please consult your doctor before deciding to stop treatment.

-Like all medicines, Actonel can cause side effects, although not everyone will experience them.
+Like all medicines, Actonel can cause side effects, although not everybody gets them.

-Stop taking Actonel and see your doctor immediatelyif you experience any of the following symptoms:
+Stop taking Actonel and contact your doctor immediatelyif you experience any of the following symptoms:

-The frequency of this side effect is unknown (cannot be estimated from available data).
+The frequency of this side effect is not known (cannot be estimated from the available data).

-Atypical femur fractures that may occur in rare cases, especially in patients undergoing prolonged treatment for osteoporosis.
-Inform your doctor if you notice pain, weakness, or discomfort in the thigh, hip, or groin, as these may be early signs and indicative of a possible femur fracture.
+Atypical fractures of the thigh bone (femur) may occur rarely, especially in patients on long-term treatment for osteoporosis.
+Tell your doctor if you notice pain, weakness, or discomfort in the thigh, hip, or groin, as these may be early symptoms of a possible fracture of the femur.

-However, in clinical studies, the side effects observed were generally mild and did not cause patients to interrupt treatment.
+However, in clinical studies, the side effects observed were generally mild and did not cause the patient to stop treatment.

 During post-marketing use, the following have been reported:

-Rarely, a slight decrease in blood phosphate and calcium levels has been observed in some patients at the beginning of treatment.
+Rarely, at the start of treatment, a slight decrease in phosphate and calcium blood levels has been observed in some patients.
 These changes are usually small and do not cause symptoms.

-The following side effects have also been observed in a clinical study in patients with Paget's disease: difficulty seeing, difficulty breathing, coughing, inflammation of the large intestine, eye surface lesions, muscle cramps, dizziness, dry eyes, flu-like symptoms, muscle weakness, abnormal cell growth, nocturnal urinary incontinence, exceptionally blisters or swelling, chest pain, nasal discharge, rash, tinnitus in the ears, weight loss.
+The following side effects have also been observed in a clinical study in patients with Paget's disease: vision problems, breathing difficulties, cough, inflammation of the large intestine, eye surface wounds, cramps, dizziness, dry eyes, flu-like symptoms, muscle weakness, abnormal cell growth, nocturnal urinary incontinence, exceptionally blisters or swelling, chest pain, nasal discharge, rash, ringing in the ears, weight loss.

 Composition of Actonel

-Film-coated layer: hypromellose, macrogol, hydroxypropylcellulose, anhydrous colloidal silica, and titanium dioxide (E171).
+Film coating: hypromellose, macrogol, hydroxypropylcellulose, colloidal anhydrous silica, and titanium dioxide (E171).

-Actonel 30 mg film-coated tablets are oval-shaped white tablets with the letters “RSN” on one face and “30 mg” on the other.
+Actonel 30 mg film-coated tablets are oval, white tablets with the letters "RSN" on one face and "30 mg" on the other.

 Theramex Ireland Limited